mr2raccoon/caactus/README.md

 ### 7.3 Background Processing
 - call the `background-processing` script from the cmd prompt
-- select "-c" and enter path to config.toml
+- enter "-c" and enter path to config.toml
 - enter "-m training" for training mode
 - whole command UNIX:
   ```bash